RISING Global Peace Forum hailed as major success

-Mike went on to say: "We chose a theme this year - the ‘Culture of Peace’- to underline Coventry’s contribution as the UK’s City of Peace and Reconciliation, as it prepares to become the UK City of Culture next year.
+Mike went on to say: "We chose a theme this year - the ‘Culture of Peace’- to underline Coventry’s contribution as the UK’s City of Peace and Reconciliation.
 The discussions provoked aspirations about a better world, one which must include conditions more likely to deliver more positive cultures and a positive peace.

 "The Forum brought together those with influence and reach, and its success will mobilise their influence and extend their reach in promoting the values, behaviours and attributes to achieve both which are critical factors for human flourishing."